 Discover Viking history at Carré Sénart

 With Cité Immersive Viking, visitors are invited to immerse themselves in the Viking era through a large-scale digital experience that brings the greatest Vikings to life and reveals the secrets behind the founding of Normandy.
-The tour includes three rooms with striking decors and a sound-image-light show , and a Dream Room with 360° video projection for an immersive 25-minute show.
+The tour includes three rooms with striking sets and a sound-image-light show , and a Dream Room with 360° video projection for an immersive 25-minute show.
 Participants will even have to search for treasure!
 It’s sure to captivate them…

 📍Location: Westfield Carré Sénart, Allée du Préambule, Lieusaint, 77127